metaplex-foundation/developer-hub/src/pages/core/plugins/freeze-delegate.md

 The Freeze Plugin is a `Owner Managed` plugin that freezes the Asset disallowing transfer.
 The authority of the plugin can revoke themselves or unfreeze at any time.

-The Freeze Plugin will work in areas such as;
+The Freeze Plugin will work in areas such as:

 - Escrowless staking.
 - Escrowless listing of an NFT on a marketplace.